JuYanYan/Polynomial-Fitting/README.md

     return true;
 }
 ```
-Or.....You can do it when you want to.
+Or.....You can do it that you want to.